9/11 victim's remains identified nearly 23 years later as Long Island man

 Roughly 40 percent of victims of the World Trade Center attack have yet to have their remains identified, as few full bodies were recovered when the giant towers collapsed.

-But as DNA testing has evolved, so has the costly, painstaking effort to connect more than 21,900 bits of remains to individual victims.
-In some cases, scientists have gone back to the same bone fragment 10 or more times, hoping new technology will provide answers.
+But as DNA testing has evolved, so have efforts to connect more than 21,900 remains to individual victims.
+In some cases, scientists have gone back to the same pieces 10 or more times, hoping new technology will provide answers.

 The 9/11 attacks killed nearly 3,000 people in New York, at the Pentagon and near Shanksville, Pennsylvania.